Humanitarian Situation Overview in Syria (HSOS): Northeast Syria, June 2020 - Syrian Arab Republic

 HSOS is a monthly assessment that provides comprehensive, multi-sectoral information about the humanitarian conditions and priority needs inside Syria.
 The assessment is conducted using a key informant (KI) methodology at the community level, and collects information on shelter, electricity & non-food items (NFIs), water, sanitation and hygiene (WASH), food security and livelihoods (FSL), health, education, protection, humanitarian assistance & accountability to affected populations (AAP), as well as priority needs.

-This factsheet presents information gathered in 843 communities across western Aleppo (22 communities), northern Aleppo (496 communities), Idleb (323 communities), and Hama (2 communities) governorates.
-Data was collected between 1-10 of June 2020, and unless specified by an endnote, all indicators refer to the situation in the 30 days prior to data collection (May/June 2020).
+This factsheet presents information gathered in 1,209 communities across Aleppo1 (271 communities), Al Hasakeh (551 communities), Ar Raqqa (278 communities), and Deir ez Zor (109 communities) governorates.
+Data was collected between 1-16 of June 2020, and unless specified by an endnote, all indicators refer to the situation in the 30 days prior to data collection (May/June 2020).
 Findings are indicative rather than representative, and should not be generalized across the region.
 The dataset is available on the REACH Resource Centre and the Humanitarian Data Exchange.